Carolina Panthers' Cam Newton becomes the butt of social media jokes with pregame outfit

 Carolina Panthers quarterback Cam Newton was at the receiving end of a ton of jokes for the outfit he wore prior to his game against the Tampa Bay Buccaneers on Thursday night.

-Newton entered Bank of America Stadium wearing a dark-colored suit and a scarf around his head — to the postgame press conference.
-He quickly became the butt of the jokes with some Twitter users saying they believed he was trying to go for the "Thelma and Louise" look.
+Newton entered Bank of America Stadium wearing a dark-colored suit and a scarf around his head — and to the postgame press conference.
+He quickly became the butt of the jokes, with some Twitter users saying they believed he was trying to go for the "Thelma and Louise" look.

 ROB GRONKOWSKI REVEALS THE NUMBER OF CONCUSSIONS HE 'PROBABLY' SUFFERED PLAYING FOOTBALL